inbn/component-gallery/src/content/componentContent/carousel.md

 ![An example of a carousel from the Grommet.
 A landscape scene is overlaid with barely visible arrow controls on the left and right sides.](./images/grommet-carousel.png)
 Figure: The controls on this carousel example from the Grommet component library are barely visible over the image.

 As with all web content, [ensure controls meet colour contrast requirements](https://www.w3.org/WAI/WCAG22/Understanding/non-text-contrast.html).
-Pay special attention to when controls appear on top of images: test with a variety of different images to ensure active and focus states have sufficient contrast.
+Pay special attention when controls can appear on top of images: test with a variety of different images to ensure inactive, active, and focused states always have sufficient contrast.

 You should also ensure that [touch targets are large enough](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum) – at least 24px in diameter.
 Progress dots often fail this criterion.